 Alagna Valsesia - Ski Resort and Snow Summary

-The Italian Ski Resort of Alagna Valsesia is part of the Aosta Valley ski area with access to 180 individual pistes.
+The Italian Ski Resort of Alagna Valsesia is part of the Aosta Valley ski area with access to 352km of downhill skiing, with 180 individual pistes, served by 62 ski lifts.
 In addition to the skiing in Alagna Valsesia itself (15km of pisted ski runs), the appropriate ski Lift Pass will allow you to ski or snowboard in the other Aosta Valley ski resorts of Breuil-Cervinia, Courmayeur, Crévacol, Etroubles, Pila and Saint-Rhémy-en-Bosses.

 With pistes above 2500 metres, skiing and snowboarding is assured throughout the season.